cyrilico/retro-reversi/README.md

-# feup-lpoo
+# Retro Reversi

-Code developed for LPOO, a subject in MIEIC (FEUP).
-Check other branches to find the source code for both projects
+Repository that holds code developed for an Object Oriented Programming Lab class (LPOO) @ MIEIC, FEUP.
+Done in collaboration with [@antonioalmeida](https://github.com/antonioalmeida).

+Check the branch ``finalRelease`` for a more comprehensive documentation of the project, its functionalities and implementation details.